 Have you ever decided not to shop on a website or use a service because the interface was so clunky and hard to navigate?
 Why should it be any different for clients and freelancers?
 Platforms like Xolo Go make it easy for you to draft and send over a project agreement to your client so you can spend less time and energy getting to Yes!

-And once the works done, Xolo Go helps you effortlessly create and send invoices to cross-border clients in the EU, USA, and Canada.
+And once the work is done, Xolo Go helps you effortlessly create and send invoices to cross-border clients in 186 countries across the globe.
 VAT is automatically calculated and added to all your invoices.
-Xolo Go also has an expense tool so you can upload business expenses and manage your tax bill.
-Best of all, there's no contracts or commitments — in exchange for our service you'll pay just 5% every time you withdraw your earnings to your personal bank account.
+Xolo Go also has an expense tool so you can process business expenses and manage your tax bill.
+Best of all, there's no contracts or commitments — in exchange for our service we get a flat-rate fee every time you withdraw your earnings to your personal bank account.

 and get the latest updates and expert

 business tips straight to your inbox.